BY – LAWS

 Section 5.
 Secretary.
 The Secretary shall be the custodian of all nonfinancial books, papers, documents, and property of the Section, shall keep a true record of the proceedings of all meetings of the Section and of the Council, and, in conjunction with the other Officers, as authorized by the Council, shall attend generally to the business of the Section.

 Section 6.
-The Awards & Scholarship Committee shall consider nominations for the Dan Price Award, Hall of Legends Award, Ken Fuller Pro Bono Award and Joseph W. McKnight Best Family Law CLE Article Award and shall make a recommendation to the Executive Committee for those awards not less than thirty days prior to the meeting at which the awards are to be bestowed.
+The Award & Scholarship Committee shall consider nominations for the Dan Price Award and Hall of Legends Awards and shall make a recommendation to the Executive Committee for those awards not less than thirty days prior to the meeting at which the awards are to be bestowed.
 The Executive Committee shall consider the recommendations and shall vote to approve or disapprove the committee recommendations.
-None of the Awards listed in this Section may be bestowed without the approval by a majority vote of the Executive Committee.
+Neither the Dan Price Award nor the Hall of Legends Award may be bestowed without the approval by a majority vote of the Executive Committee.